 Staff: Our Housing Schemes and Villages are supported by a team of 1,500 staff, recruited to work with us directly.
 Over 85% of our care staff are qualified to QCF (NVQ) Level 2 in Health and Social Care (the national training requirement is 50%).
 The Charity has Investors in People Gold Award status.

 Activities: Across our communities we offer residents a wide choice of different activities.
 These may include: reading groups, choir singing, wheelchair aerobics, tai chi, abseiling and large events at national venues.
-Every Village and Housing Scheme is supported through our Activities Facilitators.
+Every location is supported through our activities teams.

-Volunteers: We have around 3,000 active volunteers representing all age groups who support the following areas: administration, hospitality, well-being and health, entertainment, skills learning, activities, resident friendship and our charity shops.
+Volunteers: We have around 2,300 active volunteers representing all age groups who support administration, hospitality, well-being and health, entertainment, skills learning, activities, resident friendship and our charity shops.

-Charity Shops: We operate around 60 ExtraCare Charity Shops.
+Charity Shops: We operate over 50 ExtraCare Charity Shops.
 Income from our Charity Shops is used to support the more vulnerable people within our Schemes and Villages.
 This is done through supporting the Enriched Opportunities Programme® (in addition to any funds raised), our care service, health and well-being projects and supporting our research programme.

 Affordability: Living with ExtraCare should be affordable for all, including those residents living in a rental home with only a minimum state pension.
 ExtraCare employs its own benefits team to help residents access their entitlements.
 In recent years, the Charity has found over £4m each year in benefits on behalf of residents living in its Villages and Schemes.
 The team finds up to £1.4m in unclaimed benefits amongst those residents moving into our new developments.

-Funding: We derive funding from a variety of sources including payments for our housing, care and support services, funding from statutory agencies, charity appeals, legacies and income from our Charity Shops.
-Surplus funds are used by the Charity to support residents' housing, health and well-being and to develop new Villages in response to significant national demand.
+Funding: We derive funding from a variety of sources including payments for our housing, care and support services, funding from statutory agencies, charity appeals, legacies and income from our charity shops.
+Surplus funds are used to support residents' housing, health and well-being and to develop new villages in response to significant national demand.

 Demand and Our Development Programme: Typically, each ExtraCare village has a waiting list of 200 places.
 Therefore, construction plans or proposals are in place to develop further villages across the Greater Midlands area.